Asmod4n/mruby-argon2/README.md

 Installation
 ============

-add this to your build_config.rb
+add this to your `build_config.rb`
 ```ruby
   conf.gem mgem: 'mruby-argon2'
 ```
 Installation Notes
 ------------------
-This packages libargon2 with mruby, so if you link mruby against your app you already have all symbols for argon2
+This packages libargon2 with mruby, so if you link mruby against your app you already have all symbols for argon2.
+The argon2.h file is inside the `mruby/build/mrbgems/mruby-argon2/include` folder

 Examples
 ========